yandex-praktikum/java-kanban/README.md

-# java-sprint1-hw1
+# java-kanban
-Repository for homework project
+Repository for homework project.